ypinhsuan/tp/docs/DeveloperGuide.md

     * Easy, straightforward to implement.
   * Cons:
     * Violates the law of demeter to a large extent.

-Alternative 1 was chosen because we want to maintain the testability of our code.
-Testing would be harder with alternative 2 since everything is done within `StatisticsCommand#execute()`.
+Alternative 1 was chosen to maintain the testability of our code.
+In addition, abstracting out the methods helps to increase reusability of the code.
+This provides `StatisticsCommand#execute()` the ability to compute the relevant results without knowing the low level implementations.

 ##### Aspect 2: Responsibility of relevant methods